ingpaweena/ingpaweena.github.io/_pages/about.md

   - /about.html
 ---

-If you'd like to collaborate or have any questions about my work, grad school, etc., I'm very responsive to <a href="mailto:ccoley@mit.edu">email</a>.
+If you'd like to collaborate or have any questions about my work, grad school, faculty apps, etc., I'm very responsive to <a href="mailto:ccoley@mit.edu">email</a>.

 Research Interests
 ======